-So, when you’re packing your bags to make the most of the season’s long days and warm nights, you naturally want to pack, and eventually consume, your cannabis.
-Yet even if your personal use of recreational or medical cannabis is permitted in your neck of the woods, there are factors that hinder your ability to legally enjoy it away from home.
+Getting ready for a road trip?
+Naturally, you’ll want to pack—and eventually consume—your cannabis!
+Yet even if the personal use of recreational or medical cannabis is permitted in your neck of the woods, there are factors that may hinder your ability to legally enjoy it away from home.

 While it’s a downer to do so, let’s be practical and get the “Can’t” list out of the way first.